Users & Teams

 - Team-scoped resource-management UI - today admins manage team grants from the Teams tab.
 A future enhancement will let resource owners (catalog, healthcheck, etc.) share their resources with a team directly from the resource detail page, without round-tripping through Auth settings.

-- Deletion side-effect handling — orphan grants when a resource is
+- Deletion side-effect handling - cascade rules when a user leaves the

-cleanup polish are tracked for v1.1.
-Current behaviour: callers must
+system and similar cleanup polish are tracked for v1.1.
+Current behaviour: